DPDK/dpdk/doc/guides/prog_guide/ring_lib.rst

 The prod_next local variable points to the next element of the table, or several elements after in the case of bulk enqueue.

-If there are not enough objects in the ring (this is detected by checking cons_tail), it returns an error.
+If there is not enough room in the ring (this is detected by checking cons_tail), it returns an error.

 .. image12_png has been replaced